3dperceptionlab/unrealrox/docs/source/_site/project/recording.rst

 .. figure:: /_static/recording_0.png
     :scale: 100 %
     :align: center
-    :alt: Oculus controller representation with the correspondence between the robot actions and cotroller buttons.
+    :alt: General parameters for recording and playback steps.
     :figclass: align-center

     Figure 1.
 General parameters for recording and playback steps.
 Check *Record Mode* if you want to record your sequence.